surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

+* Mini Launch May 1- Draft Info → Mini Launch May 1—Draft Info

 * add support for currencies
 * Add support for: 13 x $5 = $58.
 * non-breaking space between currency and number